Volgograd International Airport

 A military training unit was present at Gumrak as late as 1994, the 706 UAP (706th Aviation Training Regiment), using Aero L-39 aircraft.
 However a more recent report puts 706 UAP at Beketovsk until 1997.
-Volgograd Airport served as base for Air Volga.
+Stalingrad Airport served as base for Air Volga.
 When the airline went bankrupt in April 2010, its aircraft and most of the routes were taken over by RusLine.

-In 2012 it was announced that Volgograd airport would have a new terminal and runway built which would bring the airport up to European standards, it is currently being built and will be complete sometime in 2017.
+In 2012 it was announced that Volgograd Airport would have a new terminal and runway built which would bring the airport up to European standards, it was being built in 2017 and should be completed sometime in 2017.

 Battle of Stalingrad

-The airport, then named Gumrak Airport, was used by the German 6th Army as fuel and supply depot (alongside with Pitomnik Airfield) during the Battle of Stalingrad in 1942–43.
+The airport, then named Gumrak Airport, was used by the German 6th Army as fuel and supply depot (alongside Pitomnik Airfield) during the Battle of Stalingrad in 1942–43.
 After the fall of Pitomnik on 17 January 1943, Gumrak was the only one of seven airfields around Stalingrad still in German hands.
 On 22 January, a last He 111 aircraft left the airfield with 19 wounded soldiers, the last flight out of Stalingrad for the 6th Army.
-Gumrak eventually was recaptured by the 293rd Rifle Division on 23 January, leaving the 6th Army without any means of direct support.
+Gumrak eventually was captured by the 293rd Rifle Division on 23 January, leaving the 6th Army without any means of direct support.

+On 29 April 2025, the airport, which was renamed into Volgograd Airport following the city's renaming in 1961, was renamed again as Stalingrad International Airport following a decree by Russian president Vladimir Putin in memory of the battle.
+However the renaming was symbolic and did not affect the official name of the airport.

-Airport expansion for FIFA-2018
+Airport expansion for 2018 FIFA World Cup

 In 2016, the new terminal of the airport was opened for international flights.
 Straight after opening, the first terminal building was demolished to give more space for a new terminal extension that is planned to be equipped with air-bridges.
 The construction is planned to finish before 9 May, where the terminal will open for passenger service and will integrate with terminal C. The current Soviet-built building (Terminal A) is planned to convert into a bus terminal.

 On 8 May 2018, the new terminal B for domestic flights was opened for passengers.
 The new runway was also opened on that day.
 The last third stage of the airport re-construction will be integrating terminals B and C with the walking gallery and construction of air-bridges.
 The works will commence after FIFA-2018 finishes.